 College Graduates By Gender

-66% of women students graduated from college in 2023, compared to 58% of men, showing a clear and ongoing gender gap in college completion.
+In 2023, 66% of women students graduated from college, compared to 58% of men, indicating a clear and ongoing gender gap in college completion.

 71% of women at public four-year colleges earned their degrees, while only 63% of men did the same.
 At private nonprofit four-year colleges, 80% of women graduated, outpacing 74% of men.
 Even at public two-year colleges, where overall graduation rates are lower, 47% of women completed their programs, compared to 41% of men.

 This trend isn’t new.
 Between 2008 and 2022, women have consistently graduated from four-year institutions at rates about 4 to 6 percentage points higher than men.
-These numbers highlight an ongoing challenge in closing the graduation gap between genders in higher education.
+These numbers underscore an ongoing challenge in closing the gender gap in graduation rates in higher education.

 Here is a table displaying the graduation rates of the students by gender recorded in 2023: